5G – New era of the internet

 This new era of 5G is expected to bring major improvements to the way we communicate, collaborate and consume content.

-The overall user experience is also expected to be significantly improved due to the increased speed and reliability of 5G networks.
+The overall user experience should also be significantly improved due to the increased speed and reliability of 5G networks.

-Additionally, this next-generation technology will also provide better coverage for devices such as smartphones, tablets and wearables, providing stronger signals even in congested areas or indoors.
+Additionally, this next-generation technology will also provide better coverage for devices such as smartphones, tablets and wearables, delivering stronger signals even in congested areas or indoors.

 As a result, users can expect better battery life on these devices as they won't have to constantly search for an available connection.